|Nutritional Guidelines (per serving)|

 Heat the vegetable oil in a large skillet over medium heat.
 Add the pork cubes and cook until browned on all sides, stirring and turning frequently.

-Place pork in the slow cooker and add the chopped vegetables and minced garlic.
+Place the pork in a 5- to 6-quart slow cooker and add the chopped vegetables and minced garlic.

 Add the tomatoes, beans, tomato sauce, and salsa, along with the chili powder and cayenne pepper.